Coal power in Turkey: Taxes, subsidies and incentives

 Around the year 2000 government incentives were offered to build cogeneration power stations (such as autoproducers in factories but not connected to the grid), much small cogeneration was built in industrial parks or in sugar factories.
 About 20 of these small autoproducers were operating by 2021 but there is no list publicly available as they are not connected to the grid and no longer require licences.
 (Note: Some former autoproducer licencees are listed in table 20 of the following cite from 2007, but it is not publicly known exactly which are still operating.)
 Because of its low calorific value lignite-fired electricity costs more to generate than in other European countries (except for Greece).
 Up to 60% of output from each local coal power plant is guaranteed 7.5 UScent per kWh price by the government until 2030.

 The companies which built most recent stations: Cengiz, Kolin, Limak and Kalyon; are mainly in the construction rather than the energy sector; and some say they took on lignite-power at a loss to be politically favoured for other construction projects.

-In 2023 350.org estimated total coal power assets at 20 billion USD and said that all local insurance was underwritten internationally.
+In 2023 350.org estimated total coal power assets at US$20 billion and said that all local insurance was underwritten internationally.
 A 2024 report from the Coal Producers Association gave examples of 13% interest rates, although the central bank rate for lira was 45% to 50%.
 This is because the Association assumes borrowing in dollars and getting a power purchase agreement in dollars.